Bossiney: Places of interest

 Willapark on the coast nearby was an Iron Age cliff castle and at Lye Rock the barque 'Iota' was wrecked in 1893 (see the Tintagel article).
-Willapark Manor stands in wooded grounds and is now an hotel; Jill Pool is the site of the former borough gaol.
+Willapark Manor stands in wooded grounds and is now an hotel; Jill Pool is the site of the former borough jail.

-To the east of Bossiney lie the remains of an earthen ringwork and bailey, which were discovered during archaeological excavations during the 1840s.
+To the east of Bossiney lie the remains of an earthen Norman fortification (Bossiney Castle), which were discovered during archaeological excavations during the 1840s.
+It is likely to have been a motte castle as there are no signs of a bailey.
 The castle is not mentioned in surviving contemporary documents, and it is uncertain when or by whom it was built.
 However, it was probably built in the late 11th or 12th century.